pydanny/pydanny-event-notes/DjangoConEurope2012/arkestra.rst

 ============

 * Can you model a CMS based off an organization?

-    * Yes: See what we did on http://science.nasa.gov/

 * He created a concept of ``entity``

-    * forthcoming
+* Many interconnections of content and data

+.. note:: We did a very similar effort on http://science.nasa.gov/